SaferWeb is no longer active. We recommend checking our best VPN services in 2024 instead.

 Super Premium Service members, on the other hand, have access to the supercharged servers.
 This is crucial for users who plan to use it to get access to P2P.
 Not only are there four times as many servers to choose from, but access to these servers is only granted to Super Premium users.
 This means that members enjoy faster download and upload speeds on the restricted servers.

-Unlike most VPNs, you cannot directly download SaferWeb VPN from their website.
-We found that although their website has a nice interface, finding specific information can be frustrating.
+Unlike most VPNs or any other software, you cannot directly download SaferWeb VPN from their website.
+We found that although their website looks nice and clean at first, finding specific information can be frustrating.

 The Easy Mode has been designed with limited options, aiming at first-time VPN users.
 There’s a large “Connect” button and clicking on it connects your VPN to the nearest server.

 The Advanced Mode, on the other hand, gives you significantly more control over your VPN configuration.
 You can select between three protocol options and see the full selection of location-based servers.
-In fact, even so-called “novice” users will want to familiarize themselves with this interface, so they can change the location of their VPN server.
+Even so-called “novice” users will want to familiarize themselves with this interface so that they can change the location of their VPN server.

 Customers who need support with their services have several options.
 First things first, there is a Knowledge Base with a fairly comprehensive, if basic, set of Tutorials and FAQs.
 These cover topics ranging from how to install and use your VPN, to detailed guides on configuring it for different applications.